 The reason why WordPress has taken the lead as a great CMS platform is that it is open-source and available to everyone.
-Anyone interested in how the platform works have easy access to the system code and know what goes on behind the curtains.
+Anyone interested in how the platform works has easy access to the system code and knows what goes on behind the curtains.

 However, this level of openness also introduces potential security challenges.
 Malicious users can easily exploit vulnerabilities in your core files, themes, and plugins to hack your website.